-As a youngster, Shane learned skills in the camera and editorial departments from his father, Lee, who was a working actor and filmmaker and by the time he was ten, Shane was comfortably running an Arri 16mm camera, a flatbed-editor and Moviola.
-Along with his father, Shane produced The Desperate Passage Series, which was nominated for 33 individual Emmy Awards and won 13 statues.
-In this series, five of the seven specials went #1 in the Neilson Ratings, which included A Time for Life and Gridiron Gang.
+As a youngster, Shane learned skills in the camera and editorial departments and by age ten was comfortably running an Arri 16mm camera, a flatbed-editor, and Moviola.
+Along with his father, Lee, Shane produced The Desperate Passage Series, which was nominated for 33 individual Emmy Awards and won 13 statues.
+In this series, five of the seven specials went #1 in the Nielson Ratings, which included A Time for Life and Gridiron Gang.
 A Time for Life, (created by Shane), was acquired by Disney as a feature film and won the coveted Christopher Award.
-After an intense bidding war with four major studios, Gridiron Gang was produced by SONY Pictures into a #1 Box Office hit starring Dwayne ‘The Rock’ Johnson.
+After an intense bidding war with four major studios, Gridiron Gang was acquired by Sony Pictures and produced into a #1 Box Office hit starring Dwayne ‘The Rock’ Johnson.

-Shane has directed countless music videos, many which have aired on VH1’s Top 20 Video Countdown including two that went #1 and another that made the network’s Best 100 Music Videos list including the Billboard chart-topper, “Go That Far” with Poison's Bret Michaels supporting the hit television series Rock of Love, where Shane also served as a consulting producer.
-From there, he produced and directed dozens of national television commercials including campaigns for Morongo Resorts, San Manuel, Westgate Las Vegas, Kimberly Clark, Snapple, Virgin Airways, Sony PlayStation, and mega-hit gaming franchise Call of Duty.
+Shane has directed countless music videos, many of which have aired on VH1’s Top 20 Video Countdown including two that went #1 and another that made the network’s list of Best 100 Music Videos including “Go That Far” with Bret Michaels supporting the hit television series Rock of Love, where Shane also served as a consulting producer.
+From there, Shane produced and directed national television commercials including campaigns for Morongo Resorts, San Manuel, Westgate Las Vegas, Kimberly Clark, Snapple, Virgin Airways, Sony PlayStation, and mega-hit gaming franchise Call of Duty.

 In addition to his Emmys, Shane has received 11 Telly Awards, 2 CINE Golden Eagles Awards, 5 Aurora Awards, 4 WorldFest Remi Awards, and 28 International Film Festival Awards.
-He has spoken at several prestigious film and art institutes around the country including The Screen Writers Expo and sits on several advisory boards for several film schools and art programs.
-Shane is a contributing columnist for Student Filmmaker Magazine and he and his wife, Val are very active in charities supporting cancer research, restoring hope for inner-city youth and animal rescue.
+He has spoken at several prestigious film and art institutes around the country including The Screen Writers Expo, the world’s largest tradeshow for screenwriters alongside Oliver Stone, Michael Goldenberg (Harry Potter), and Adam Herz (American Pie) about the secrets of marketing to today’s youth.